simranmalhi/cse-455-final-project/README.md

 ### Experiments

-For our experiments, we experimented with changing our batch sizes, epochs, learning rate, and weight decay to improve our test accuracies.
-As a reminder, we gathered the user data for our experiments through running `create_spotify_dataset.py` for different Spotify users.
+For our experiments, we experimented with changing our epochs, learning rate, momentum, and weight decay to improve our test accuracies.
+As a reminder, we gathered the user data for our experiments by downloading the ASL Alphabet Kaggle Dataset and running `data_parsing.py` to organize the datasets into training and testing dataloaders.
 We then ran our experiments by running `main.py`, which:

-   1. Loaded and processed the training and testing data from `spotify_dataset.csv` through invoking `process_data.py`.
+   1. Loaded and processed the training and testing data from the dataloaders provided by `data_parsing.py`.

+   2. Created the Convolutional Neural Network Model by calling upon `model.py`

-   2. Initialized the parameters and the Adam optimizer
+   3. Initialized the parameters and the SGD optimizer

-   3. Created and trained the model through invoking `network.py`.
-When training, per epoch it prints out the test loss for each batch along with the average test loss and test accuracy.
+   3. Trained the model through invoking methods from `model.py`, including `model.train`, `model.test`, and `model.train_acc`.
+When training, per epoch it prints out the training loss for each batch along with the average test loss and test accuracy.

-   4. Generated the top ten song recommendations per user by selecting the top ten songs with the highest scores predicted by the model
+   4. Plotted/Graphed 4 graphs based on training loss, training accuracy, testing loss, and testing accuracy of model

+TODO

 Our worst model had batch sizes of 512, 20 epochs, a learning rate of 0.1, and a weight decay of 0.0005.
 This had test accuracies that fluctuated dramatically between epochs, bouncing between test accuracies from around 26% to 73%.
 ![img1](https://github.com/deeptii-20/cse-490g1-final-project/blob/main/results/worst-test-acc.png)